A slap in the face

 Then Aine started filling the table with all kinds of delicious-looking food.
 The council meeting!
 The first person who arrived was Master Ardan, who already knew us, of course.
-Then an elderly woman we hadn’t met yet, Senthi, not gifted but she looked very intelligent, as if she didn’t miss anything.
+Then the woman we’d met near the wine shop, Senthi, gifted and unaligned.
+She looked very intelligent, as if she didn’t miss anything.
 Arlyn we’d seen already, when her brother took us to their house, and old Lathad, of course.
 The nurses wheeled Doryn in on the wheelbarrow bed, “the doctors say you’re not supposed to get up yet!” — that wasn’t strictly what we’d said, she could very well sit quietly on a chair, but it was a good thing anyway because we didn’t expect Doryn to be able to sit quietly, especially if the talk was about something that excited her.

 Rayin, of course, was in Veray so this was all of the council that we were going to get.

 Amre and I wanted to leave the kitchen but Doryn asked us to stay.
 The teenagers did leave, and someone (Arlyn, probably) said to Serla in passing “Oh, you’re the one who defected just now.
 We saw the darkness.”